-Tamed rats are generally friendly and can be taught to perform selected behaviors, like using a litter tray.
-Rats love interaction with their owners but you need to gain their trust first.
-When you get a new rat, first let it get use to its cage and new environment, before offering it some snacks to gain its trust.
+Tamed rats are generally friendly and can be taught to perform selected behaviours, like using a litter tray.
+Rats love interacting with their owners, but you need to gain their trust first.
+When you get a new rat, first let it get used to its cage and new environment, before offering it some snacks to gain its trust.
 Once the rat gets more confident with you, try to pick it up gently using both hands.
 This will be the beginning of a great friendship.

 The normal lifespan of rats ranges from two to five years and is typically three years.

 You can feed your rat small amounts of fruits and vegetables, whole grain pasta and bread, brown rice, yogurt, and occasionally low fat cooked meat, mealworms, cheese, seeds and nuts.
 In addition, treats such as dog biscuits can be given.
 It is important to keep rats on a high fibre and low fat diet though, so limit higher fat foods such as cheese, seeds, and nuts.